How does it work?

 IFFEd’s unique combination of guarantees and grants creates a dedicated pool of concessional capital for education which is more affordable than existing MDB or commercial financing.

-This innovative way of working will allow IFFEd to unlock at least $10 billion in new education financing over the next 5 years.
+This innovative way of working will allow IFFEd to unlock billions in new education financing over the next 5 years.

 IFFEd financing will be available to LMICs with access to non-concessional financing from the MDBs.
 To be eligible, countries must meet the four key criteria below and demonstrate a commitment to providing quality education for all, especially the most marginalised children and youth.
 This includes increasing their domestic education budget to meet international standards.